mttaggart/everlive-react/README.md

 ### Assignment

 Use separate component modules and styling to finish our Hero List.
+And if you're feeling brave, the teams needs a list and item componet as well.

 Currently, the UI leaves something to be desired.
 What's more, there's a lot more data in each `hero` object that we can display.
 Be creative!
 Use your knowledge of JSX and props to efficiently create/modify components to display this information.